nikcleju/ESDM_Course/Lectures/01_EmbeddedSystems.md

 ### What are Embedded Systems?

-- Embedded System (Marwedel): Embedded systems are information processing systems embedded into enclosing products.
+- Embedded System (Marwedel 2011): Embedded systems are information processing systems embedded into enclosing products

-- Cyber-Physical Systems (Lee & Seshia): A CPS is an integration of computation with physical processes whose behavior is defined by both cyber and physical parts of the system
+- Cyber-Physical Systems (Lee & Seshia 2017): A CPS is an integration of computation with physical processes whose behavior is defined by both cyber and physical parts of the system
+    * "cyber" means $\approx$ "control" (from Greek)

 - Key points:
     - there is a physical process to be controlled